Application & Selection Process

 How much time will I be given to prepare and submit the supplemental application and letters of recommendation?

 To help applicants prepare their supplemental application materials, a general version of the supplemental application will be posted on the ShapeCaliforniasFuture website approximately 30 days before the supplemental application period begins.
-Applicants who wish to continue the process must submit a supplemental application and letters of recommendation no later than September 20, 2019 in order to remain in the pool of applicants being considered for selection.
+Applicants who wish to continue the process must submit a supplemental application and letters of recommendation no later than October 20, 2019 (deadline extended) in order to remain in the pool of applicants being considered for selection.

 Can I submit supplemental materials with my initial application?